JGefroh/angular-styleguide/README.md

 ## Principles
 * Consistency
+By having consistent naming and structures, developers that in one module well can more quickly become productive in another module.
+It also removes much of the errors that occur when things are slightly different.
 * Black-box approach
+Developers shouldn't have to know about other modules outside of the one they are working on.
+They should be able to view the rest of the modules as a black box.
 * Don't worry about Angular 2.
 This approach considers Angular 2 a completely different framework.
 Attempting to reconfigure Angular 1 code to match Angular 2 code is a waste of mental energy and time.
 If a rewrite is ever required, and the framework you do select is Angular 2, you're going to have to do work anyways.
 Chances are a better framework will come along before you do.
 * Don't worry about ES6.